LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 | 9 | Y |
 | 10 | Y |

+This package uses Arr::map, which is not supported under Laravel 8.
+If there is demand, then a version will be released supporting Laravel 8

 # Installation
 This package is available to be installed via Composer
 ```terminal